brittany-johnson/ramda-pr-traffic/README.md

 -  [pretty-format](https://www.npmjs.com/package/pretty-format) as a dev dependency to make the console output a little bit prettier

 ## What's going on here? 👀
-In `./utils/app.js` there are three functions.
+In `./utils/app.js` there are four functions.

 `getRepos()`